albertattard/spring-boot-camp/docs/02-data/06-custom-queries/03-by-country.md

 Note that while we are not adding any actual code, the method name has logic bound to it and thus it needs to be tested like any other code.

-1. Create a repository (**integration**) test
+1. Create a repository (_integration_) test

-   Note that our new test will interact with a PostgreSQL database, thus it is an integration test.
+   {% include custom/note.html details="Our new test will interact with a <a href='https://www.postgresql.org/'>PostgreSQL</a> database, thus it is an integration test." %}

-   Create file `src/test-integration/java/demo/boot/OfficesRepositoryTest.java`
+   Update file `src/test-integration/java/demo/boot/OfficesRepositoryTest.java`

    ```java
    package demo.boot;